ibm-cloud-docs/cloud-databases/howto-manage-backups.md

 Deployments come with free backup storage equal to their total disk space.
 If your backup storage utilization is greater than that, each gigabyte is charged at an overage $0.03/month.
 Backups are compressed, so even if you use on-demand backups, most deployments will not ever go over the allotted credit.
 {: .tip}

-To create a manual backup, follow the steps to view existing backups, then click **Back up now**.
+To create a manual backup in the UI, visit the _Backups_ tab of your deployment then click **Back up now**.
 A message is displayed that a backup is in progress, and a on-demand backup is added to the list of available backups.

 In the CLI, you trigger an on-demand backup with the [`cdb deployment-backup-now`](/docs/databases-cli-plugin?topic=cloud-databases-cli-cdb-reference#deployment-backup-now) command.
 ```